-Integrating the experience of social entrepreneurs from around the world with academic research at Stanford University.
+Integrating the experience of social entrepreneurs with academic research and teaching at Stanford University.

 The Program on Social Entrepreneurship is a joint program of Stanford's Center on Democracy, Development, and the Rule of Law (CDDRL) and the Haas Center for Public Service.
 The program’s administrative functions are housed at the Haas Center and CDDRL helps to inform fellowship selection, and the program’s design and delivery.

-In 2011, the Program on Social Entrepreneurship (PSE) was launched at CDDRL to provide social entrepreneurs - creative and determined global leaders, human rights defenders, and advocates for gender justice - the opportunity to spend an academic quarter in residency at Stanford University.
+In 2011, the Program on Social Entrepreneurship (PSE) was launched at CDDRL to provide social entrepreneurs - creative and innovative leaders, human rights defenders, and changemakers in their fields - the opportunity to spend an academic quarter in residency at Stanford University.
 The program also responded to the growing student interest on campus to engage with practitioners inside the classroom and with the field of social entrepreneurship more broadly.

-The social entrepreneur fellows (SEERS Fellows) lead institutions that advance social, economic and political change.
-SEERS Fellows hail from both the developed and developing world and are nominated through the program's Global Practitioner Council - an advisory board of 17 leaders who are actively working in the social entrepreneurship field - and a trusted network of organizations.
+The social entrepreneur fellows (SEERS Fellows) lead institutions that advance social, economic, and political change.
+SEERS Fellows hail from both the developed and developing world and are nominated through the program's Advisory Committee - a group of of 11 members from the Stanford and social entrepreneurship community - and a trusted network of organizations.

-Building a tangible bridge between academia and practice, the program exposes students to new models of social change through innovative courses and provides practitioners the opportunity to build their individual and personal capacities as social change leaders.
+Building a tangible bridge between academia and practice, the program exposes students to new models of social change through a service-learning course and provides practitioners the opportunity to strengthen their individual and personal capacities as social-change leaders.

 The program is led by Faculty Director Deborah L. Rhode, the Ernest W. McFarland Professor of Law and director of the Stanford Center on the Legal Profession at the Stanford Law School.
 A lawyer and long time advocate for gender equality, Rhode's prominent voice as a researcher and academic successfully led the effort to create Stanford’s Center on Ethics.
 Rhode is also an affiliated faculty member at CDDRL and has been involved in the program from its inception serving as a faculty primary investigator.